Jeanne d'Arc (basketball)

-ASC Jeanne d'Arc de Dakar, also known as simply JA, is a Senegalese basketball team based in Dakar.
+Jeanne d'Arc de Dakar, also known as simply JA, is a Senegalese basketball team based in Dakar.
 It is part of the ASC Jeanne d'Arc multi-sports club which is most known for its football section.
-In 1991, the team won the African Clubs Championship and was crowned African champion.
+They have won seven Nationale 1 championships, the most recent being in 2002.
+In 1991, JA won the African Clubs Championship and was crowned the continental champion.

-The most famous player of the club has been Mathieu Faye, who has been enshrined into the FIBA Basketball Hall of Fame.
+The most famous player of JA was Mathieu Faye, who has been enshrined into the FIBA Basketball Hall of Fame.